omtorano/integrateMO/README.md

 ### WGCNA
 Weighted gene correlation network analysis from the WGCNA package.
-The steps performed in the integrate_MO() function are based on the WGCNA tutorial linked below.
+The steps performed in the integrate_MO() function are based on the WGCNA tutorial in WGCNAtutorials.
 Note that this method is currently set up for pairwise comparisons between omics layers.
 Steps, important decision points, and output:
-- RRBS features are filtered to top 25% most variable features by median absolute deviation
+- If present RRBS features are filtered to top 25% most variable features by median absolute deviation.
-- Omics features are separately clustered for viz purposes with 6 different clustering algorithms, output is saved in hclust_sampleTree file.
+- Omics features are separately clustered for viz purposes with 7 different clustering algorithms within the hclust() function, output is saved in hclust_sampleTree file.
+Information below gathered from https://cicerocq.wordpress.com/wp-content/uploads/2019/05/cluster-analysis_5ed_everitt.pdf Chapter 4 Hierarchical Clustering, Statistics and Data Analysis in Geology Chapter 6 and Unsupervised Methods Allen (slides in resources).
+	- Single aka nearest neighbor, distance between groups is defined as that of the closest pair of individuals.
+Sensitive to outliers so can be useful in identifying potential outliers.
+	- Complete aka furthest neighbor, distance between two groups is defined as most distant pair of individuals.
+	- Average - UPGMA unweighted pair-group method using the average approach, distance between two clusters is average of the distance.  between all pairs of individuals that are made up of one individual from each group, in short the average of all pairwise distances.
+	- Centroid UPGMC unweighted pair-group method using centroid approach, merges clusters with most similar mean vectors.
+	- Median WPGMC weighted pair-group methods using the centroid approach, weights centroids equally to produce new centroid of merged cluster.
+This avoids clusters with numerous objects dominating cluster with few objects when merged.
+	- Mcquitty WPGMA weighted average linkage.
+Also weights clusters, points in small clusters weighted more highly than points in large clusters.
+	- Ward.D2 fusion of clusters is based on the size of error sum-of-square criterion.
+Similar to centroids method but centroids are weights.
+Sensitive to outliers.
 - For omic layers with between 100 and 5,000 features modules are determined with moduleEigengenes() and saved to a lowcount_omics_MEs object.
 For omic layers with >5,000 modules are created with blockwiseModules() and saved to a block_MEs object.
 	- lowcount_omics_MEs: soft thresholding powers tested are c(1:10, seq(from = 12, to = 40, by = 2)), power chosen with pickSoftThreshold().
 The power that is chosen will be red in resulting soft_thresholding.svg figure.
 The